 Janez: We prepare local food, both vegetables and meat.
 We follow the seasons, use our imagination and apply the principles of modern cuisine.

 And at Restaurant Union, all the conditions for this have been fulfilled, since we have our vegetable patches, local meat suppliers, etc. Janez: That's right.
 This means more than anything else, since good ingredients are important for a good finished product.
 And delicious finished products – tasty plates brimful of seasonal culinary delights and imagination, created by Janez and his team – can be enjoyed in the Restaurant Union.
-Come and visit us – welcome!
+Come and visit us – wlcome!